 Organizations are advised to formulate their own supply chain policy to conform to the OECD Due Diligence Guidance outlining the ‘3TG’ risks of significant adverse impacts of conflict minerals.The policy may be embedded into their existing policies on corporate social responsibility, sustainability, or other alternative equivalent (e.g. Quality policy).

 Once the policy has been documented, the organization must adopt, and clearly communicate to suppliers and interested parties, up-to-date information on the policy.

 Counterfeit parts and Conflict minerals pose a clear and present danger to organizations, their customers and the end-user of products.
 To ensure that organizations are empowered to meet the challenge, TEC Transnational have developed a 2-day course which covers in detail everything that is needed to develop, document and implement the necessary processes to address Counterfeit parts plus the legislation and regulations associated with Conflict minerals (‘3TG’).

 The demand has been very high.
-The next public course with available places will be held on 30 - 31 January 2019.
+The next public course with available places will be held on 20th - 21st November and 4th - 5th February 2020.
 We can, of course, run the course as an on-site event at any time.
 Full details at our web page.
 We have also created a LinkedIn ‘Group’ specifically focused on Counterfeit parts & Product safety – feel free to join.